 How Does A Person Apply?

 IHSS in Los Angeles County is administered by the Department of Public Social Services (DPSS).
 DPSS is responsible for determining the eligibility of potential IHSS consumers and takes applications for IHSS through the “IHSS Application Hotline,” which can be reached at 888-944-4477 or TTY: 800-735-2922.
 After the initial call, a county social worker will schedule an in-home interview with the potential IHSS recipient.
-Using information gathered during the in-home interview, DPSS will complete an assessment of the person’s needs and determine whether or not he/she qualifies to receive IHSS.
+Using information gathered during the in-home interview, DPSS will complete an assessment of the person’s needs and determine whether or not they qualify to receive IHSS.

 In cases where the consumer applicant is being discharged from a hospital or nursing home, services may be approved prior to receipt of the certification.

 What Does A Person Do Once Approved for IHSS?

 Once approved for IHSS, it is the responsibility of the recipient, or consumer, to hire his/her own homecare provider and to act as the provider’s employer.
 This includes all training, supervision, and maintaining or terminating the employment relationship.
 Wages for the homecare provider will be paid through a combination of Federal, State and County funds.
 Also, if the recipient or consumer has a Share of Cost, it is his/her responsibility to pay the Share of Cost to the homecare provider once a month.

 There are two ways in which IHSS payments are made: Advanced and arrears.
 Advanced pay is a payment option available only to IHSS consumers with severe disabilities.
 Under this option, a check is mailed directly to the IHSS consumer at the beginning of each month and they pay the homecare provider(s).
 The arrears option is that in which payment is made directly to the homecare provider(s) on a bi-weekly basis.

 For more information on IHSS click here.